 With a few key purchases such as a light, tripod and the headset that comes with the phone you can create something worth sharing.
 We estimate a budget of £100 will give you a tool that can be used across the company for internal content creation.

-So come on why not talk to us about how we can help with your internal communications and train your team how to use their smartphones properly.
-If you want a taste of what we are talking about then check out our YouTube series here.
+So come on why not talk to us about how we can help with your internal communications and train your team on how to use their smartphones properly.